Mathematics Summer Program

 Why this program?
 You will be exposed to advanced subjects that you won't see in school.
 You will meet students from other schools who are also fascinated by math.
 You will get to know professors on a one-on-one basis.
 And, most of all, you will have fun!

-Residential Life: Participating students who live on campus during the week will go home on the weekends.
-They are housed in a dormitory reserved for academic high school programs.
+Residential Life: Participating students are housed in a dormitory reserved for academic high school programs.
 Students participate in recreational activities (at the dorms, athletic fields), as well as visit other campus offices such as Admissions and Student Activity Center to learn more about college life.

 For additional information or questions, please call (631-632-9750) or e-mail ( email@example.com).